-21ST CENTURY LIFE AND CAREER STANDARDS Act as a responsible and contributing citizen and employee.
-Apply appropriate academic and technical skills.
-Communicate clearly and effectively and with reason.
-Consider the environmental social and economics impacts of decisions.
-Demonstrate creativity and innovation.
-Employ valid and reliable research strategies.
-Utilize critical thinking to make sense of problems and persevere in solving them.
-Model integrity, ethical leadership, and effective management.
-Use technology to enhance productivity.
-Work productively in teams while using cultural global competence.
-Sugge stions on integrating these standards can be found at: http://www.state.nj.us/education/cccs/2014/career/9.pdf
+- Act as a responsible and contributing community member and employee. - Attend to financial well-being. - Consider the environmental, social and economic impacts of decisions. - Demonstrate creativity and innovation. - Utilize critical thinking to make sense of problems and persevere in solving them. - Model integrity, ethical leadership and effective management. - Plan education and career paths aligned to personal goals. - Use technology to enhance productivity, increase collaboration, and communicate effectively. - Work productively in teams while using cultural/global competence